West 8th Street Closures

 Could you please share the alternative routes that were investigated...and also let us know why they were found to not be reasonable and not to be safe?
 When were these options looked into?
 3 different concrete pours, 7 days apart, equals 21 days.
 Why will the trail be closed for almost 2 months?
 Is there anyone at the city who is capable of coming up with a solution to this problem?

-Bryank80 asked over 4 years ago
+Bryank80 asked almost 5 years ago

 Bryan, the only alternative route that did not include a crossing of the Church Ditch was the detour to Washington Avenue.
 We did not explore, in depth, routes that required a crossing prior to this week because getting permission to cross the ditch from the ditch company would require an engineered submittal that was considered to be time and cost prohibitive to the City.